| |

 How To Select The Best Eggplant

-When selecting an eggplant from either the grocery store or your own garden.
+When selecting an eggplant from either the grocery store or your garden.
 Look for ones that are slightly firm but not hard.
 If you push on the skin of the eggplant and find that your finger goes right through, the eggplant is over-ripened.
 This should not be used.
 Avoid eggplants with holes or punctures in them.
 A good eggplant should have a nice taut skin and glossy surface.

 How To Cut an Eggplant